emperorner0/Jeopardy-API/readme.md

-# Jeopardy Question Search API
+# Jeopardy!
+Question Search REST API

 A simple REST API that allows a user to upload a CSV of Jeopardy questions.